 North Everett’s Largest Fabric and Foam Supplier

-It’s the fabric that (more than anything else) that is first noticed when your eyes see a piece of furniture.
-It’s the fabric(s) that showcase color, texture, design, style, and character in your room.
+It’s the fabric (more than anything else) that is first noticed when your eyes see a piece of furniture.
+It’s the fabric(s) that highlights color, texture, design, style, and character in your room.

-A world of choice—be it cloth, leather, faux, or vinyl…from all colors and textures to styles—you simply select from major designers and manufacturers lines that include Kravet, Waverly, Schumacher, Robert Allen, Williamsburg, and on and on.
-Maybe, just maybe, “simply” is simply understating the fabric selection process.
+Be it cloth, leather, faux, or vinyl, from all colors and textures to styles, you simply select from major designers and manufacturers lines that include Kravet, Waverly, Schumacher, Robert Allen, Williamsburg, and on and on.
+Just maybe, “simply” is simply understating the fabric-selection process.
 You see, there is a combination of considerations that come into play:

 Do you want cloth, leather, faux, or vinyl?

-• In most cases, you’ll need see the fabric in your room setting before selection.
+► In most cases, you’ll need to see the fabric in your room setting before selection.

 Railroad and Repeat